-All of these actions open up what body language researchers call your “Territory Line,” physically inviting people to get closer to you.
+All of these actions open up what body language researchers call your “Territory Line,” physically inviting people, no matter their sexual identity, to get closer to you.

 Okay, let’s say you’ve opened up your body language but Peter Poodle still isn’t making a move.
 Now what?
 It’ll be easier for him to make a move if you lock eyes, so get him to look at you.
 How?